Best Way To Make Coffee at Home: Discover Your Inner Barista

 Grind Your Own Beans

 lacking that something special?
-Whether you’ve decided to roast your coffee beans (go for it!) or not, do yourself a massive favor and grab a grinder.
+Whether you’ve decided to roast your coffee beans (go for it!) or not, do yourself a massive favor and grab a grinder like one of these.

 As we mentioned before, external agents affect roasted beans and, with time, they lose all their CO2.
 Pre-ground coffee is obviously not fresh.
 By switching to freshly-ground coffee you’ll enjoy the coffee’s full flavor and aroma.
 While it is possible to store ground coffee for a very limited time, we recommend grinding just before you brew.
 Don’t forget to allow your coffee to bloom in order to complete the degassing process.